Is Plagiarism a Crime

 Plagiarism is not illegal but a violation of academic ethics.
 In retrospect, copyright violation is a crime but is common in academia.

-Although plagiarism is considered cheating, and in some cases is identified as stealing, it does not call for legal repercussions.
+Although plagiarism is considered cheating and, in some cases, is identified as stealing, it does not call for legal repercussions.

 Even though using someone else’s work to gain an academic score is a fraud, plagiarism is not mentioned in any stature, whether criminal or civil.